Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

-Another important aspect of VDM are interferences between the amplitudes for different intermediary vector meson states.
-Besides the well known effect of the $\rho/\omega$ interferences in the $e^+e^-\rightarrow\pi^+\pi^-$ channel entering the pion electromagnetic form factor~\cite{Wolfe:2009ts}, much stronger effects due intermediary baryonic resonances have been predicted for the dilepton invariant masses below the vector meson poles ~\cite{Lutz:2001mi,Lutz:2005yv,Kampfer:2002ze}.
-This mechanism is closely connected to Dalitz decays of low-mass $N^*$, $I=1/2$, $\Delta,I=3/2$ baryon resonances as will be discussed below~(Sec.~\ref{sec:dalitz-decays}).
+Another important aspect of VDM is interferences between the amplitudes for different intermediary vector meson states.
+Besides the well known effect of the $\rho/\omega$ interferences in the \epem$\rightarrow$\pip\pim\ channel entering the pion electromagnetic form factor~\cite{Wolfe:2009ts}, much stronger effects due to intermediary baryonic resonances have been predicted for the dilepton invariant masses below the vector meson poles for pion induced reactions ~\cite{Lutz:2001mi,Lutz:2005yv,Kampfer:2002ze}.
+The latter one is closely connected to Dalitz decays of low-mass $N^*$, $I=1/2$, $\Delta,I=3/2$ baryon resonances as will be discussed below~(Sec.\,\ref{sec:dalitz-decays}).
 In heavy-ion collisions at beam energies of a few~\agev\ temperatures reached in the fireballs are about a factor two lower than at SPS or collider energies.
-Consequently such effects may play an important role since baryon resonances may dominate over mesonic excitations (\mycf Fig.~\ref{fig:freezout_densities}).
+Consequently such effects may play an important role since baryon resonances may dominate over mesonic excitations (\mycf Fig.\,\ref{fig:freezout_densities}).